-It was in that moment that I realized my little girl did not care if I was a Pinterest perfect mom.
+It was at that moment I realized my little girl did not care if I was a Pinterest perfect mom.
 All she cared about was that I was her mommy and making her day special.
-That’s a lot of wisdom shared from a three-year-old.
+That’s a lot of wisdom shared by a three-year-old.

 Stop trying so hard

 Stop trying so hard to give your kids the best and most of everything.
 Your kids don’t need all of these things that cost so much of your money and so much of your time to be a happy kid.